Work continues at the Illinois statehouse to address transportation funding needs via increases to fuel tax rates and vehicle fees.

-One bill awaiting a House floor vote would give local governments authorization to collect their own fuel tax.
-HB102 states that locales could add up to 3 cents per gallon for gas and diesel sold.
+One more measure at the statehouse would give local governments authorization to collect their own fuel tax.
+HB102 states that local governments could add up to 3 cents per gallon for gas and diesel sold.

 Voters must first pass a local ordinance to permit collection of the additional taxes.